Open navigation

 If I am in credit, will my account be direct debited?

-The short answer, is no. When you're in credit, it means you have a positive balance in your account.
-This is shown via a -$ in front of the balance on your invoice.
-As Direct Debit pays the total amount “due” on your invoice, when there is nothing “due”, Direct Debit won’t occur as there’s nothing to pay!
+The short answer is no. When you're in credit, indicated by a -$ in front of the balance on your invoice, Direct Debit won’t occur as there’s nothing to pay!
+Direct Debit only pays the total amount “due” on your invoice.

-This can happen if you have paid more than you owe (if you made a manual payment, or just started with Direct Debit) or if an adjustment (like manual credit or a concession or rebate) has just been added to the account.
+This can happen if you have paid more than you owe (for example, if you made a manual payment) or if an adjustment (like a manual credit or a concession/rebate) has been added to your account.

 If I have an outstanding amount on my account, do I need to pay this first before setting up Direct Debit?

-Whilst you do not need to, it is highly recommended you pay your outstanding balance.
-As mentioned, Direct Debit pays the amount due on the latest invoice.
-If this amount is higher than usual due to unpaid invoices, it will take a lot out of your account and may place unnecessary strain on your monetary situation.
+Whilst you do not need to, it is recommended you pay at least some of your outstanding balance.
+As mentioned previously, Direct Debit pays the amount due on your latest invoice.
+If this amount is higher than usual due to multiple unpaid invoices, it will take a lot out of your account and may place unnecessary strain on your financial situation.

-I do not have sufficient funds for the due date listed on my invoice, can I reschedule the direct debit date?
+I will not have sufficient funds in my account on the due date listed on my invoice, can I reschedule the direct debit date?

-Should you find yourself in this position or are conscious that this might be the case, please contact us at least five business days before your direct debit is due to be scheduled, so we can help you to discuss payment arrangements.
+Unfortunately, the date on which Direct Debit occurs cannot be rescheduled.
+Should you find yourself in this position or are conscious that this might be the case, please contact us at least five business days before your direct debit is due to be scheduled, so we can assist you with cancelling Direct Debit or to discuss payment arrangements.

 Did you find it helpful?
 Yes No